clo4/datapacks/nix/README.md

 You can use this same structure to define multiple output packages.

-Unlike `stdenv.mkDerivation`, I'm actually documenting the arguments this takes ;)

 - `name` is a **string** which is the name of the data pack
 - `version` is a **string**, the version of the data pack
 - `src` is a **path** to a directory containing the `pack.mcmeta` - this is the